rootasjey/metrix-fitbit/README.md

 If the device doen't have one (like the Versa), the weather will try to use the phone's GPS.

-However, if sometimes it doesn't work or you want to use a manual location, you can set a manual location through the (mobile) companion's settings app.
+However, if sometimes it doesn't work or if you want to use a manual location, you can set one through the (mobile) companion's settings app.

 ![manual-location-settings.png](screenshots/manual-location-settings.png)